amoslanka/wordpress_package_api/README.md

 Wordpress Package API
 =====================

-An API for providing private plugin and theme data to a wordpress installation.
+An API for providing private plugin and theme data to a Wordpress installation, because there are those of us who wish to keep our plugins off the public servers.

 This module will act as a stand-alone server of data and files pertaining to Wordpress content that is intended to be kept private.
 In a way, it mimics [Wordpress's own plugins\_api](http://codex.wordpress.org/WordPress.org_API) and provides information about downloadable content.
 The most likely interaction with this type of data would be an installation of Wordpress plugins that need a private host for autoupdate functionality.